-Care to Speak is made up of peer supporters who have worked in front line healthcare, in long term care and home care.
+Care to Speak is made up of peer supporters who have experience and worked in the healthcare and social services sector.
+Our peers have worked in frontline healthcare, social work, support services, long-term care, home care, and community care.

 “I have been an LPN since 2002 working in various settings such as in community as a home support supervisor, acute care, long-term care and assisted living and taught both LPN and HCA programs.
 I am currently in a psychiatric nursing program as mental health continues to be my area of most interest.” – Pam, Sechelt, BC